Sieve Methods in Random Graph Theory

 and

-\end{theorem} \begin{corollary} Let $P(G^{(n)},p(n))$ be defined as in Theorem \ref{theorem:3}.
-If $p(n)=\frac{1}{2}$, then we have
+\end{theorem} \begin{corollary} Let $P(G(n,p))$ be defined as in Theorem \ref{theorem:3}.
+If $p=\frac{1}{2}$, then we have

-\end{corollary} In the case $p(n)=\frac{1}{2}$, Gilbert \cite{gilbert} showed that `almost all' graphs are connected.
-Since a graph with diameter $2$ is connected, the above result can be viewed as an improvement of Gilbert's result.
-In the situation where the edge probability $p(n)\rightarrow 0$ as $n\rightarrow\infty$, we will show that \begin{proposition} Let $P(G^{(n)},p(n))$ be defined as in Theorem \ref{theorem:3}.
-Let $\lim_{n\rightarrow\infty}p(n)=0$.
+\end{corollary} In the case $p=\frac{1}{2}$, Gilbert \cite{gilbert} showed that `almost all' graphs are connected.
+Since a graph with diameter $2$ is connected, the above result provides an explicit bound for Gilbert's result.
+In the situation where the edge probability $p\rightarrow 0$ as $n\rightarrow\infty$, we will show the following corollary. \begin{corollary} Let $P(G(n,p))$ be defined as in Theorem \ref{theorem:3}.
+Let $\lim_{n\rightarrow\infty}p=0$.
 We have

 and

 Suppose further that

 for some $c\in\mathbb{R}\backslash\{0\}$.